castai/hibernate/README.md

 ## How it works

-hibernator-pause Job will
+Hibernate-pause Job will
  - Disable Unscheduled Pod Policy (to prevent growing cluster)
  - Prepare Hibernation node (node that will stay hosting essential components)
  - Mark essential Deployments with Hibernation toleration
  - Delete all other nodes (only hibernation node should stay running)

-hibernator-resume Job will
+Hibernate-resume Job will
  - Renable Unscheduled Pod Policy to allow cluster to expand to needed size

 ## TODO